AACOMAS Application Timeline (2026-2027): Deadlines & Tips

 4. Brainstorm & Draft Your Personal Statement

 Deadline: Spend some time reflecting in the fall, but begin more seriously brainstorming in the early winter months.
-Try and get the first draft done by March at the latest so you have time to get feedback, rewrite, and polish.
+Try to get the first draft done by March at the latest, so you have time to get feedback, rewrite, and polish.
 Typically, the more iterations, the better.
-Your first draft is almost never the version that you’ll want to submit and it takes more time than most applicants think.
+Your first draft is almost never the version that you’ll want to submit, and it takes more time than most applicants think.

 Here are some questions to think through as you start brainstorming: